 A Cloud First Policy is a policy that covers Governmental entities and aims at accelerating the deployment of Cloud computing services of these entities when making new IT investment decisions.
 This objective is achieved by mandating these entities to consider Cloud options every time a new IT investment decision is made, in line with the policy guidelines, processes and governance as defined in the Cloud First Policy.
-The purpose of the policy is to improve efficiency and effectiveness and minimize Total Cost of Ownership of Governmental entities, while enhancing cyber security of information by adopting the right Cloud model for each goal (in line with the data classification law of the Government).
+The purpose of the policy is to improve efficiency and effectiveness and minimize Total Cost of Ownership of Governmental entities, while enhancing cyber security of information by adopting the right Cloud model for each goal (in line with the data classification laws, policies and regulations of the Government and other relevant regulations).
 It also enables interoperability and hence improved communication between participating entities.

 Multiple Governments of leading countries have opted for a Cloud First Policy aiming for different variations of the objectives as mentioned above.
-The reasons why these countries put a Cloud first policy in place are detailed further in Figure 4 and could be summarized as follows:
+The reasons why these countries put a Cloud First Policy in place are detailed further in Figure 4 and could be summarized as follows: